 2019-2020 School Year

-We will be accepting applications for the 2019-2020 school year starting the first week of January, 2019.
-Please fill out an application by clicking on the button below.
+Thank you for your interest in Early Ecology!
+Our application window for the 2019-2020 school year has now closed.
+However, if you would like to be on our waitlist, please feel free to fill out the form below.
 If you have any questions, please email us at email@example.com.
 Thank you and we look forward to meeting your family!

 Early Ecology Forest School has a mission to provide an environment that recognizes diversity in all of its forms.
 We welcome students and families from all ethnic and racial backgrounds, cultures, learning styles, gender expression, sexual orientation, religions, and world views.
 Our vision is to create a fertile environment for learning about the diversity and beauty of humankind as well as our natural surroundings.

 We know that diversity, in its broadest sense, is essential to a dynamic and healthy environment, which extends to our school community as well.
 Our hope is to sustain diversity consciousness through our hiring practices, admission process, curriculum development, staff trainings and community building opportunities.

 In living our schools mission, Early Ecology prohibits discrimination of any kind on the basis of race, religion, sexual orientation, ability, gender, gender identity, national or ethnic origin, or economic background.
 This non-discrimination policy extends to administration and admissions processes, educational activities and financial assistance programs.